 Using pie dough and a simple fruit filling, you can create mini galettes that are perfectly portioned and fun to serve as an alternative to a full pie or galette.
 Review the recipe notes below and the helpful video tutorial above before beginning.

-- 2 unbaked Flaky Pie Crust (what I used) or All Butter Pie Crust*
+- Flaky Pie Crust or All Butter Pie Crust dough (either recipe makes enough dough for this)

 - 2 and 1/2 cups (about 350-400g) mixed berries or other fruit (see note)